Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Abstract

 \section{Abstract}

 Non-Autoregressive machine Translation (NAT) models have demonstrated significant inference speedup but suffer from inferior translation accuracy.
 The common practice to tackle the problem is transferring the Autoregressive machine Translation (AT) knowledge to NAT models, e.g., with knowledge distillation.
-In this work, we hypothesize and empirically verify that AT and NAT encoders capture different linguistic properties and representations of source sentences.
-Therefore, we propose to adopt the multi-task learning to transfer the AT knowledge to NAT models through the encoder sharing.
+In this work, we hypothesize and empirically verify that AT and NAT encoders capture different linguistic properties of source sentences.
+Therefore, we propose to adopt multi-task learning to transfer the AT knowledge to NAT models through encoder sharing.
 Specifically, we take the AT model as an auxiliary task to enhance NAT model performance.
 Experimental results on WMT14 English$\Leftrightarrow$German and WMT16 English$\Leftrightarrow$Romanian datasets show that the proposed \textsc{multi-task NAT} achieves significant improvements over the baseline NAT models.
-In addition, experimental results demonstrate that our \textsc{multi-task NAT} is complementary to the standard knowledge transfer method, knowledge distillation. ~\footnote{Code is publicly available at \url{https://github.com/yongchanghao/multi-task-nat}}
+Furthermore, the performance on large-scale WMT19 and WMT20 English$\Leftrightarrow$German datasets confirm the consistency of our proposed method.
+In addition, experimental results demonstrate that our \textsc{multi-task NAT} is complementary to knowledge distillation, the standard knowledge transfer method for NAT. \footnote{\ Code is publicly available at \url{https://github.com/yongchanghao/multi-task-nat}}